Four Strategic Positions¶

 Understanding Where You Are Determines What You Should Do¶

 The two-axis positioning model creates four distinct strategic positions.
-Each position faces different security challenges and requires fundamentally different approaches to scaling security capabilities.
+Each position faces different security challenges and requires different sequencing and pace to scale security capabilities.
+What it does not change is what the program must ultimately contain.

 The Four Strategic Positions¶

 Your Security Approach: Enable security through modern tooling and self-service capabilities.
-Leverage your technology advantages rather than building processes that assume operational constraints you don't have.
+Use your technology advantages rather than building processes that assume operational constraints you don't have.

-Strategic Focus: Build security automation from day one—don't create manual processes you'll need to replace in 18 months.
-Your high operational readiness makes automation achievable now, and your simple operations mean you won't face enterprise coordination overhead.
+Strategic Focus: Build security automation from day one.
+Don't create manual processes you'll need to replace in 18 months.
+Your higher operational readiness makes automation achievable now, and your small reach means there's little cross-boundary authority to coordinate and govern.

 Key Investment Priorities: